QuickFastly/NR-wiki/docs/Nova-Regna/World/Cultures & Ethnicities/Shisuya/Shisuya.md

   </table>
 </div>

-The Okyu people are an ethnic group thought to be descended from the [Shisuya](Shisuya) that first settled what is known today as [Okina](Okina), [Shinzen](../../Map/Shinzen/Shinzen).
+The Okyu people are an ethnic group thought to be descended from the [[Shisuya|Shisuya]] that first settled what is known today as [[Okina]], [[../../Map/Shinzen/Shinzen|Shinzen]].
 Precisely where they came from and when they came to be is still a subject that requires further study, as strong evidence from earlier than approximately the year 15 AO which points to the origins of the Okyu people has yet to be discovered.
 Their language, known as Okyugo by the government of Shinzen, is a distant evolution of the ancient Proto-Avanic language, and is largely unintelligible to speakers of other languages from the same family.
 It is at risk of becoming endangered, as fewer Okyu youths are learning the language with every generation.

 ### Anzu people